-Here are suggestions for your insurance reimbursement submission:
+For your insurance reimbursement submission:

-- Ask your doctor for progress notes that reference that you are using scalp cooling and include that in your initial submission to the insurance company
+- Ask your doctor for progress notes that reference that you are using scalp cooling to include with your claim

-- Insurance coverage varies among individual plans and may be dependent on policy coverage, location, and other factors stipulated by the insurance provider.
+Note that reimbursement may require multiple communications (by phone and in writing) with the insurance company.
+Insurance coverage varies among individual plans and may be dependent on policy coverage, location, and other factors stipulated by the insurance provider.
 Co-pays and minimums may also effect any reimbursements, depending on the plan details.

 Requesting reimbursement from a third party payer may not result in payment.
 Scalp cooling service may or may not be covered by the insurance company.
 Criteria such as co-pays and minimums may be a factor, and the dollar amount of coverage may vary.
 If it is not covered, no payment would result.
 Additionally, there may be circumstances where the service is covered and thus can be used on a patient and billed for, but no additional payment would result.

-To provide patients with financial assistance, Dignitana was a founding partner and continues to be a strong supporter of HairToStay, a national non-profit foundation that provides subsidies to scalp cooling patients with demonstrated financial need.
+To provide patients with financial assistance, Dignitana was a founding partner and continues to be a supporter of HairToStay, a national non-profit foundation that provides subsidies to scalp cooling patients with demonstrated financial need.
 In addition, some facilities have utilized funding from medical center foundations, community health funds and other philanthropic entities to support scalp cooling in their community.